Smibu/elmanager/readme.md

 # Elmanager
-Elmanager is a tool for managing [Elasto Mania](http://www.elastomania.com) replays and levels.
+Elmanager is a tool for managing [Elasto Mania](https://elastomania.com) replays and levels.
 Most important features include replay/level searching and viewing and a level editor.

-Elmanager is written in C#.

 ## System requirements
-Windows 7/8/10.
+Windows 10/11.

 ## Installation
 Unzip `Elmanager.zip` to any directory, such as `C:\Elma\Elmanager`.
 Program settings are also saved in this directory.

 ## Features
-Elmanager has basically three components: replay manager, level manager and a level editor (named SLE, "Smibu's level editor").
+Elmanager has three components: replay manager, level manager and a level editor (named SLE, "Smibu's level editor").

 ### Replay manager